-- Lecture(s) to Campbell or Wingate pharmacy schools
+- Lecture(s) to Campbell, High Point, or Wingate pharmacy schools

 - Pharmacotherapy continuing education program

-- Pharmacy Fridays at internal medicine physician morning reports
+- Pharmacy Fridays at internal medicine noon conference

 - Student/resident lecture series presentation

-To fulfill their staffing duties, the residents will work MICU clinical weekends (currently, every third weekend) and one weekday evening shift (3-9 pm) per month in the emergency department.
-Frequency will vary based on departmental needs and educational opportunities.
+To fulfill his or her staffing duties, the residents will work weekends in the Emergency Department (currently, approximately one in every three weekends/17 weekends per year) and one weekday evening clinical shift (4-8 pm) per week.
+Frequency may vary based on departmental needs and educational opportunities.

 Salary and Benefits

 - Accrual of paid holiday and vacation time

 - Estimated stipend: $52,000